juliaguida/oystercard/pills/cucumber.md

 Cucumber functions as a description of the software for both the developer and the client, as well as a testing framework to determine whether the software is meeting the description.
 Although written in Ruby, Cucumber tests are written in a Domain Specific Language (DSL) called Gherkin, which makes the test readable to both the developer and their client alike.

-## Why not just use Rspec
+## Why not just use RSpec

-You *could* use Rspec for acceptance testing - no law against it.
+You *could* use RSpec for acceptance testing - no law against it.
 But Cucumber and Gherkin extend the tests beyond just testing -- they act as a specification and design document for the whole project (that everyone can read!)